jyoo030/rshell/README.md

 ## Description

 This project was to create a basic shell using C++.
 It has basic shell functionality, such as running commands and running commands with the connectors &&, ||, and ;.
+It has since been updated to include cd functionality

 ##List of Known Bugs:
 	* When enter is pressed on an empty line, it tries to input that as a command and reprint the $.